Pasqal’s ‘neutral atom’ tech promises 200 qubits of quantum processing power

 Last year, for example, IBM laid out an ambitious quantum roadmap that includes debuting its 127-qubit IBM Quantum Eagle processor sometime this year and a 1,000 qubit processor by 2023.
 Startup IonQ announced a new 32-qubit quantum computer available in private beta last October.

-So when Pascal claims to have a 200-qubit processor, that’s no small thing.
+So when Pasqal claims to have a 200-qubit processor, that’s no small thing.
 This progress led to a partnership late last year with Atos, which is incorporating Pasqal’s technology into its own quantum computing efforts to accelerate them for use with corporate clients.

 In addition, Reymond said it has already sold two quantum processing units to high-performance computing centers.